geekuillaume/soundsync/README.md

 Soundsync is still in a early stage.
 It's evolving quickly but there is still a lot to do.
 Here are some features that are being considered:

-- Allow adding / removing Spotify or Airplay source from Webui
 - Handle precise track synchronization
   - Network latency
   - Received time vs playing time